 To determine your daily protein needs, divide your weight in pounds by 2.2 to convert it to kilograms.
 Then multiply that number by 1.6 to determine the number of grams of protein you would need to eat per day to consume twice the RDA.
 For example a 125-pound woman weighs 56.8 kg; 56.8kg x 1.6 g = 91g of protein per day.

 That sounds like a lot of protein, but it is not a difficult goal to meet.
 A typical day might look like this:

 A poached egg with 2 pieces of whole grain toast and a piece of fruit for breakfast; a high protein bar for a mid-morning snack; a turkey sandwich, green salad, and a Greek yogurt for lunch; a handful of almonds and a glass of milk (or soymilk) as an afternoon snack; beef or tofu and veggie stir fry with brown rice for dinner.

 If you have difficulty meeting your protein goals, you may consider supplementing your diet by adding a few ounces of silken tofu or protein powder to a yogurt and fruit smoothie.
+Perhaps even trying milk protein isolate may make a great difference.
 And keep in mind that it all accumulates throughout the day; if you make a conscious effort to eat at least a little protein with every meal or snack, you’ll be surprised how quickly it will add up.